Trump's White House ballroom loses federal funding proposed by Senate Republicans - MyJoyOnline

 At the White House, he has added gold details to the Oval Office and paved over the presidential residence's rose garden to install a patio reminiscent of his Florida club, Mar-A-Lago.

-He also retitled Washington DC institutions, such as the Kennedy Centre and Institute of Peace, to add his name and has announced plans for a 250-ft triumphal arch near the Arlington National Cemetery.
+He also retitled Washington DC institutions, such as the Kennedy Center and Institute of Peace to add his name and has announced plans for a 250-ft triumphal arch near the Arlington National Cemetery.

 Latest Stories